 If you have a phone, you can reach the unreached.

-Thousands of Muslims living in nations closed to the gospel speak your language, and they're using the Internet to make connections.
-Embassy is a community of believers who go to them.
-Together.
+Millions of Muslims living in nations closed to the gospel speak your language, and they're using the Internet to make connections.
+Embassy is a community of believers who go to them - together.

 Here’s what we’re doing, and why.